DanAlexCox/WCContactDB/README.md

     - blank space under modify buttons are included with the a href link
 2. client.php
     - blank space under modify buttons are included with the a href link
+    - Error: Cannot modify header information - headers already sent by (output started at /home/womensc1/public_html/contactsys/staff_only/clients.php:69) when deleting a client

 Future improvements:
 1. login.php - locks out of logging in after 5-10 tries